This is an AC electric generator which lights up a tiny

 cardboard box with a nail through the center.
 The box has many turns of

-varnished thin copper wire wound around, with four large magnets clamped around
+fine copper wire wound around it, with four large magnets clamped around

 the nail.
 When the nail and magnets are spun fast by hand, the little